 It is only less than 1-hour train ride away and you are hopping from the city center to city center.

-While Bologna is not as pretty as Florence, it is, however, a beautiful city with very rich cuisine.
+While Bologna is not as gorgeous as Florence, it is, however, a beautiful city with very rich cuisine.

 Therefore, for every foodie lover, we recommend Bologna!
 They also have the twin leaning towers, similar to the one in Pisa, except two of them.